netlify/my-first-netlify-deploys/src/next-steps.md

 layout: layouts/base.njk
 header:
   heading: Now what?
-  subtitle: Some things to try with Netlify
+  subtitle: Some things to try out with Netlify and your freshly deployed site
 ---